olliechick/amp-kiwisaver-helper-deprecated/README.md

 3. That's it!
 You will now see how much you still need to contribute (in the bottom left), and you can export the contributions that count to a CSV.

-## Notes
+### Configuring which types of contributions count

+Only some contributions count towards the $1,042.86.
+For me, that is `Member Contribution`s and `Direct Debits and Additional Contributions`.
+However, if you made others (which you can double check by emailing [kiwisaver@amp.co.nz](mailto:kiwisaver@amp.co.nz)), you will have to add them.
+You can do this with the following steps:

+1. Click File
+2. Click Set valid accounts - a second window will open
-Which contributions count depend on what is in `accounts.txt`.
-Currently there is just the type of contributions I made that count, but if you made others, you will have to add them (note: only add the last two words of the "Account" column from the PDF, in the "Investment transaction details" section).
+3. Enter the *last two words* of the account type (under the "Account" column from the PDF, in the "Investment transaction details" section) into the textbox in the bottom-right of the second window
+4. Click Add
+5. The amount left to contribute will automatically update; you can now close the second window

+You can also delete them by clicking on the account type and clicking Delete.

+To reset them to the default, click File, then Reset valid accounts to default.

 If you have any questions or find any errors, feel free to submit a [PR](https://github.com/olliechick/amp-kiwisaver-helper/pulls) or